 Chair, Study Group on Next Generation Nuclear Energy Utilization, Canon Institute of Global Studies; Executive Director Emeritus, The International Agency (IEA), Japan

-Private Capital Eyes Accelerated Nuclear Deployment Private capital is entering nuclear as the sector is transforming into: scalable, de-risked, clean infrastructure asset class with stable long-term returns, supported by governments, taxonomies, and global energy security needs.
+Private Capital Eyes Accelerated Nuclear Deployment Private capital is entering nuclear as the sector is transforming into a scalable, de-risked, clean infrastructure asset class with stable long-term returns, supported by governments, taxonomies, and global energy security needs.
 We are observing a moment where nuclear shifts from government-only to institutional co-financed mainstream infrastructure, overcoming the barriers still limiting larger private flows.

 Networking Afternoon Tea